 The programme is designed for working healthcare professionals, and is intended to be taken on a part-time basis.
 Depending on their intention and career trajectory, participants can choose from three exit points: Postgraduate Certificate, Postgraduate Diploma, or Masters.
-Depending on the qualification, the programme can be completed in a minimum of one year and a maximum of two years (Postgraduate Certificate); a minimum of two years and a maximum of four years (Postgraduate Diploma); or a minimum of three years and a maximum of six years (MA).
+Depending on the qualification, the programme can be completed in one year (Postgraduate Certificate); a minimum of two and a half years (Postgraduate Diploma); or a minimum of four and a half years (MA).

 Progression through the programme will be determined by the programme team on successful completion of each level.

 *Academy of Medical Educators (AoME)Higher Education Academy (HEA)Nursing & Midwifery Council (NMC)

 As above plus;

 Dissertation (60 credits)